comet-toolkit/comet_website/content/user-guide/training/LPS/index.md

 sections:
   - block: cta-image-paragraph
-    id: about
+    id: lps
     content:
       items:
-        - title: Community Metrology Toolkit
+        - title: Hands-on training session at LPS
-          text: An open-source software project for handling data uncertainties.
+          text: On this page we will provide links to the training material for the CoMet tutorial at ESA's Living Planet Symposium.
+The tutorial will include,
           feature_icon: check
           features:
             - "Uncertainties 101: some basic background on uncertainties and the CoMet toolkit"